northbrookjs/deprecated-northbrookjs/README.md

 **`--debug, -d`** Turn on a debug mode, where Northbrook will print to the console more information about what it is doing to orchestrate your plugins.
 Useful to find out how Northbrook operates, and for debugging errors that may be occuring.

 ---

-## Additional Features for Monorepos

-The design of Northbrook is agnostic to the number of packages that you need to manage.
-This means, that you can just as easily use it to manage a single package or a monorepo with 100+ packages and share the same benefits.

-### Single installation of dependencies

-Northbrook has been designed to allow plugins to move your devDependencies to the top-level.
-Allowing for a dependency like TypeScript to be installed 1 time and used for all managed packages.
-This could help cut the build time for your projects to focus on the important stuff, tests!

-Benefits:

-- All packages use the same version of a given dependency
-- Dependency installation time is reduced
-- Less storage is needed

-### Single configuration

-Just like dependencies, configurations are now allowed to exist at the top-level to only be configured once when it makes sense.
-Configurations such as a `tsconfig.json` can be declared once at the root level, and reused across all of your package.
-These leads to less duplication and configuration.

----